Natisha Hiedeman: College career

+Professional career

-WNBA career
+WNBA

-Hiedeman was drafted 18th overall in the 2019 WNBA Draft by the Minnesota Lynx.
+Hiedeman was drafted 18th overall in the 2019 WNBA draft by the Minnesota Lynx.
 During the draft, her rights were traded to the Connecticut Sun in exchange for Lexie Brown.
 She was eventually waived by the Sun.
 On June 19, 2019, the Atlanta Dream signed Hiedeman as a EuroBasket replacement for Alex Bentley.
 Hiedeman did not make an appearance for the Dream before Bentley returned to the team.
 Upon Bentley's return, Hiedeman was waived.

-Hiedeman was resigned by the Sun after her exit from Atlanta.
-She appeared in her first WNBA game with the Sun.
-On July 10, she scored her first WNBA points.